K-log/SOS-Project/journal.md

   *Things we have completed:*
     - Successfully completed player walking left and right and player jumping.
-    - Successfully completed the start screen.
+    - Successfully completed the menu and start screen.

   *Issues we have run into:*
   - [ ] We broke the animation system while getting the movement to work so that needs to be fixed.